 - Antibodies.
 Antibodies are soluble proteins secreted by activated B cells or by their plasma-cell offspring in response to an antigen and they are capable of binding specifically with that antigen.

 - Basic antibody structure.
 Regardless of its class, every antibody has a basic structure consisting of four amino acid (polypeptide) chains linked together by disulfide (sulfur-to-sulfur) bonds.

 - Heavy chains.
 Two of the four chains are identical and contain approximately 400 amino acids each.

 - Light chains.
 The two other chains, the light chains, are also identical to each other but are only about half as long as the heavy chains.

 - Antibody classes.
-There are five major immunogloblin classes- IgM, IgA, IgD, IgG, and IgE.
+There are five major immunoglobulin classes- IgM, IgA, IgD, IgG, and IgE.

 - IgD.
-IgD is virtually always attached to B cell and is believed to be the cell surface receptor of immunocompetent B cell; and it is also important in activation of B cell.
+IgD is virtually always attached to B cells and is believed to be the cell surface receptor of immunocompetent B cells, and it is also important in the activation of B cells.

 - IgM.
-IgM is attached to B cell and free in plasma; when it is bound to the B cell membrane, it serves as an antigen receptor; first Ig class released to plasma by plasma cells during primary response; it is also a potent agglutinating agent and fixes complement.
+IgM is attached to B cells and free in plasma; when it is bound to the B cell membrane, it serves as an antigen receptor; first Ig class is released to plasma by plasma cells during primary response; it is also a potent agglutinating agent and fixes complement.